shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 When a spell says “create an illusion”, it follows these rules:

--   It takes 1 wyl to create an illusion that is a cubic meter big, that lasts for 1 hour
 -   An illusion is created instantly when the spell is cast
 -   Illusions don’t have any mass
 -   Illusions can produce effects that can be detected by the following senses: